Securing your .eco domain

 ) as the billing contact with your registrar.

-If you tie it to an personal email address then you may miss these emails if that individual leaves your organization.
+If you tie it to a personal email address then you may miss these emails if that person leaves your organization.

 3. Use multi-factor authentication (MFA) to access your registrar account